 Cebgo operates flights from Ninoy Aquino International Airport Terminal 4 and Clark International Airport.
 It flies to all the popular destinations in the Philippines: Bacolod, Butuan, Cagayan de Oro, Clark, Cebu, Davao, General Santos, Iloilo, Kalibo, Legazpi, Manila, Roxas, Puerto Princesa, Tacloban and Tagbilaran.

-CebGo flies to over 32 destinations.
-Most CebGo flights are for destinations in Philippines but CebGo has international flights to several other countries as well, like for example Malaysia.
-From its main base in Cebu 38 flights depart every week.
-Many people who look for CebGo tickets look for flights to Manila and Cagayan de Oro.
+CebGo flies to over 24 destinations.
+CebGo is a domestic carrier only and does not have any international flights; only flights for domestic Philippines destinations.
+From its main base in Cebu 37 flights depart every week.
+Many people who look for CebGo tickets look for flights to Manila and Coron Busuanga.

 Utiket is a good place to start looking for CebGo flights as we can compare all flights by CebGo with hundreds of other airlines and dozens of booking websites.